BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 194 ---

-L 12/194 EN Official Journal of the European Union 17.1.2015

 (b) separately for each material class of assets and liabilities, a qualitative explanation of the main differences between the figures reported in the opening valuation as set out in point (a) and those calculated according to the solvency